 WANDERING BARK THEATRE CO. is a New York City based group founded in 2011, dedicated to exploring and adapting classical theatre, highlighting the universality of its themes with bold and experimental productions, often incorporating live music, multi-media design, original text, and stylized physicality.

-JOSEPH MITCHELL PARKS (Director/Co-Artistic Director)
+JOSEPH MITCHELL PARKS (Producer)